dboyd42/dotfiles/README.md

 - convert and update bottom half to a macOS section
 - create a Linux section
 - create a simple server section
+- `keyd` prgm does not work on UTM virtualization
+  - Note: macOS already has this namespace mapped with Karabiner

 ## Dotfiles Setup for macOS